Quarantine made us all a bit experimental, and lucky you, we just found your next big project: making homemade wine!

 A bread yeast would do, but we suggest using a special wine yeast since it doesn’t peter as fast and is specifically formulated for making wine.

-Once that’s done, we can now place the fruit pulps into a fermenting bag.
+- Place Fruit in Fermentation Bag – Once that’s done, we can now place the fruit pulps into a fermenting bag.
 Make sure that it’s completely submerged in boiled water.

-Cover the fermenter with a clean towel and let it cool for 24 hours.
+- Let It Sit -Cover the fermenter with a clean towel and let it cool for 24 hours.
 Leave it in a high and dry place where you won’t easily forget.

 A good location would be the kitchen counter, just make sure to keep them far far away from the child’s reach, or else it’s a recipe for disaster!